Traffic to treadmills: How UAE residents are beating rush hour with gym sessions

 She added that working out has given her a sense of control over her personal life.
 “It’s made me feel like I’m doing something meaningful for myself.
 This shift has greatly improved my work-life balance, and I intend to maintain this routine moving forward.”

-For Rania Moustafa, 23, the decision to work out after hours was a practical one.
+For Rania Moustafa, 23, the decision to exercise after work was a practical one.
 “Since I usually get off work during peak rush hour, I thought it would be good to squeeze in my daily workout while killing some time until the traffic gets lighter,” she shared.

 For Rania, the gym has become more than just a place to work out.
 “It’s a great way to avoid the rush hour and kill the guilt of being sedentary all day,” she explained.
 “This routine always keeps me in check and helps me maintain a good work-life balance.”